Skip to main content

 The system scans form responses and event notes (such as progress notes, feedback, and injury notes) and flags concerning entries based on customisable rules.

-How Smart Notes Works
+How Care Signals Works

 If a concern is detected, the note is flagged and assigned a severity level and a confidence percentage: